ccarpita/docker-credential-gcr-cached/README.md

 # docker-credential-gcr-cached

-A tiny one-off script to intercept and speed-up Google Container Registry (GCR) credentials requests, which may have a vast cascading performance impact on docker build operations.
+A tiny one-off POSIX script to intercept and speed-up Google Container Registry (GCR) credentials requests, which may have a vast cascading performance impact on docker build initialization.

 # The Problem

-Based on the author's syscall analysis of docker builds (version 17.12.0-ce), it seems that multiple requests are made in a serial fashion to the credHelpers entries in the `$HOME/.docker/config.json` file.
+Based on the author's syscall analysis of docker builds (version 17.12.0-ce), it seems that multiple requests are made in a serial fashion to the `credHelpers` entries in the `$HOME/.docker/config.json` file.
 Even if "gcr" is used in place of "gcloud", build operations can be delayed by more than ten seconds (!) due to the many un-cached blocking requests made to retrieve credentials for gcr.io and other regional cnames.
 A lot of gains can be made by removing the regional cname entries (anything not "gcr.io") from the docker configuration, but there is still a noticeable multi-second delay.
 That's where this script comes in handy!

 # A Solution